Reproduction and Replication of an Adversarial Stylometry Experiment: Reproduction

 \subsubsection{RoBERTa}

-We further adopt a RoBERTa model \citep{liu2019roberta} pretrained with five large corpora (the Book Corpus, English Wikipedia, Common Crawl-News, Open Web Text, and Stories corpora).
-The model (``roberta-base'') is provided by \citet{wolf2019huggingface}.\footnote{\url{https://huggingface.co/roberta-base}.} We adapt the model for classification by continuing to train using our data, updating only the parameters in a final layer for classification.
-We use a low learning rate ($3 \times 10^{-5}$) and all samples are padded or truncated to 512 tokens, as the model requires.
-During training, we hold out the first training example from each of the candidates to make a validation set.
-The model is trained until validation loss rises (is greater than its lowest value for 50 epochs).
+We further adopt a RoBERTa model \citep{liu2019roberta} pretrained with five large corpora (the Book Corpus, English Wikipedia, Common Crawl-News, OpenWebText, and Stories corpora).
+The model (``roberta-base'') is provided by \citet{wolf2020transformers}.
+We adapt the model for classification by continuing to train using our data, updating only the parameters in a final layer for classification.
+We use a low learning rate ($3\text{e--}5$), and all samples are padded or truncated to 512 tokens, as the model requires.
+During training, we hold out the first training example from each of the candidates to create a validation set.
+The model is trained until validation loss fails to improve for 50 epochs.
 In general, this occurs after no more than 200 epochs.
 We use parameters associated with the lowest validation loss.

 Note that we use this model slightly differently than we do the other models.
-First, with RoBERTa, we refrain from running cross validation on the training data because cross validation is not a standard practice when using deep learning models.
-Second, to reduce computational cost, we only consider ten (instead of 1,000) runs at each candidate size.
-Code is available at \url{https://codeberg.org/lab2124/reproduction-and-replication-adversarial-stylometry}.
+First, with RoBERTa, we refrain from running cross-validation on the training data because cross-validation is not a standard practice when using deep learning models.
+Second, to reduce computational cost, we consider only ten (instead of 1,000) runs at each candidate size.